 Take a walk to Marina Piccola, where the Port of Sorrento is, and enjoy the magnificent view of the cliffs.

 Visite Sorrento’s fishing village retained its rustic charm with a fresh fish food experience at the Marina Grande.
 Marina Grande is a picture-postcard seaside place, famous for its colored houses, small volcanic sand beach, and family-run taverns with delicious fresh fish food.

 check here Sorrento Lemons

-Visit Sorrento lemon groves.
+Visit the Sorrento lemon groves.
 If you don’t want to book a tour, visit the City’s Lemon Park, next to the Sorrento post office.
 You should see the Cataldo gardens, where you can sip the famous lemon liqueur Limoncello.